syncfusion-content/winui-docs/winui/Ribbon/Getting-Started.md

 ## Add ribbon toggle button

-The RibbonToggleButton represents a toggle button, it allows user to perform a toggle (on/off) action between checked and unchecked states, it can be added to a ribbon group with different sizes using the `AllowedSizeModes` property.
+The RibbonToggleButton represents a toggle button, it allows user to perform a toggle (on/off) action between checked and unchecked states.
+Also, it can be added to a ribbon group with different sizes using the `AllowedSizeModes` property.
 Use the `Content` and `Icon` properties to set the label and icon to the ribbon toggle button.

 {% tabs %}
 {% highlight xaml %}